bytesunite/li-git-essential-training/errata.md

 ## Ch6-6 Solving a merge conflict
 1. This lesson does a pretty good job at demonstrating how a conflict can arise between a remote and local repository.
 However, it would help to provide further details in what a "rebase" means explore different options.

+## Ch6-8 Solution: Create a branch and a pull request
+1. The instructor fails to show how to delete the "joke" branch in both the remote repo and the local repo.